witnet/witnet-rust/docs/architecture/managers/storage-manager.md

 The __storage manager__ is the actor that encapsulates the logic of the __persistent storage__ library.

-There can only be one storage manager actor per system, and it must be registered into the system registry.
-This way, any other actor can get the address of the storage manager and send messages to it.

 ## State

 The state of the actor is an instance of the [`RocksStorage`][rocks] backend encapsulated in an